Mechanical Engineering BSME Degree

 Graduates of the mechanical engineering program work in organizations ranging from large corporations to government offices.
 Many graduates go on to earn their master’s degree in mechanical engineering.

 Here's a partial list of companies and organizations employing our graduates: Trane, Carrier, Air Rover, General Dynamics, General Electric, Schlumberger, Lockheed Martin, Orion Pipeline, NASA, VME Process and Texas Instruments.

 Bachelor’s in Mechanical Engineering: Blending Theory & Practice.

 - Enroll in a program that stresses strong professional knowledge, critical thinking, teamwork and communication skills.

-- Study in a department that received funding from the National Science Foundation to develop excellent educational materials and facilities that incorporate product realization throughout its curriculum.
+- Study in a department that received funding from the National Science Foundation to develop excellent educational materials and facilities.
 UT Tyler serves as a model to other institutions developing mechanical engineering programs.